MJAlexander/blogdown-website/content/about.md

 I have worked on research projects with the World Health Organization, UNICEF, UNHCR, and the [Human Mortality Database](http://mortality.org/).
 I was a 2016 Fellow at [Data Science for Social Good](https://dssg.uchicago.edu/), and have worked at the ANU's [Centre for Aboriginal Economic Policy Research](http://caepr.anu.edu.au/).

 I am passionate about increasing the representation of women in STEM and other quantitative fields.
-I co-organize [RLadies Toronto](https://www.meetup.com/rladies-toronto/) and maintain a list of [women scholars in demography](https://www.monicaalexander.com/women_scholars/).
+I maintain a list of [women scholars in demography](https://www.monicaalexander.com/women_scholars/).
 I also co-organize the [Formal Demography Working Group](https://formaldemography.github.io/working_group).

 I am married to [Rohan Alexander](https://rohanalexander.com/) who is also faculty at UofT (and not a Jamaican-American cricketer as Google suggests).
 Outside of work I ~~am interested in photography, cycling, and music~~ have two children, and enjoy building Lego, reading stories, and dancing to The Wiggles.